JoClaivaz/Mammals_orthologs_exp/README.md

 extract unique Anatomical entity name and Stage name for each expression dataset from Bgee, allowing the choice of the species (with at least 6 common tissue with the central species, here HUMAN)
 Input: * all expression data from Bgee
 Output: 'tissue_available_bgee'
+This script extract the expression data specific to the considered ortholog pair (control and 1 domain modification) and tissue selectionned, and write a smaller new file
+N.B.: species chosen with at least 6 equivalent tissue data expression in human

+#'extraction_state_expression_file.py'
+Input: all dataset of 'ortholog_HUMAN_Specie2_domain_nomodif' and 'final_pair_HUMAN_Specie2_domain_loss' and expression files from Bgee, 'oma-ensembl' from OMA, list of considered species and tissues
+Output: 'Species2_expression_parsed' and 'HUMAN_expression_parsed'

 ###Pipeline
 ##Domain_modification_inference
-	1. recover fasta sequence from http://omabrowser.org/oma/current/
+	1. recover fasta sequence ('oma-seqs.fa') from http://omabrowser.org/oma/current/
 	2. recover homology relationship from http://omabrowser.org/oma/genomePW/
 	3. run python script 'extract_ortolog_fasta_sequence.py'
 	4. run pfamscan perl tool on 'protein_sequence_HUMAN' and 'protein_sequence_SPECIE2' > 'Specie2_domain' and 'HUMAN_domain'